-For this study, a chemist or material scientist with synthetic interests is needed.
+For this study, a chemist with synthetic experience is needed.
 Skills working under air-free conditions using a glove box and a Schlenck line and with pressurized systems are desired.
 Ideally, the candidate will have experience in several of the following characterization techniques: XRD, electron microscopy (TEM and SEM), porosimetry and optical spectroscopy.
 A high level of scientific English, ambition and curiosity are required.